ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/renew-license.markdown

 {NOTE: }
 __Automatic renewal__:

+---
 If your server has an active connection to RavenDB's [License Server](../../start/licensing/licensing-overview#license-server),
 and if the [DisableAutoUpdate](../../server/configuration/license-configuration#license.disableautoupdate) configuration is Not set to true,
-then these licenses will be automatically renewed.
+then these commercial licenses will be automatically renewed.
 {NOTE/}

 {NOTE: }
 __Manual (offline) renewal__:

+---
-If the connection to the License Server is unavailable, proceed with the following steps:

-* Contact [customer service](https://ravendb.net/contact) to extend your license (license ID will stay the same).
+If the connection to the License Server is unavailable, contact [customer service](https://ravendb.net/contact) to extend your license.
-  A license renewal email will be sent to you.
+A license renewal email will be sent to you (the license ID will stay the __same__).
+Copy the new license key from the mail and proceed with one of the following options.

+__Either__:

+* Replace the existing license key with the new one from the Studio, as described [here](../../start/licensing/replace-license#replace-license-from-studio).

+__Or__:

 * Set [DisableAutoUpdateFromApi](../../server/configuration/license-configuration#license.disableautoupdatefromapi) to true.

-* Copy the new license key from the mail and set it in either of the following ways:
+* Activate the new license key using the [configuration keys](../../start/licensing/activate-license#activate-license-with-configuration-keys).
-    * Activate the new license from your _settings.json_ file.
-See details [here](../../start/licensing/activate-license#activate-license-from-settings.json).
-    * Activate the new license from your environment variables.
-See details [here](../../start/licensing/activate-license#activate-license-from-environment-variables).

 * Restart your server.
   {NOTE/}

 {PANEL/}